clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 .. [#] Configure the partition size as desired.

 .. [#] To save disk space, a single swap partition can be shared among multiple Linux installations.
-Swap size was determined using this `recommended swap partition sizes`_.
+Swap size was determined using these `recommended swap partition sizes`_.